imazen/imageflow/README.md

 ### Simplifying assumptions

 * 32-bit sRGB is our 'common memory format'.
-To interoperate with other libraries, we must support endian-specific layout.
+To interoperate with other libraries (like Cairo, if users want to do text/vector/svg), we must support endian-specific layout.
 (BGRA on little-endian, ARGB on big-endian).
-Endian-agnostic layout may also be required by some libraries; this needs to be investigated.
+Endian-agnostic layout may also be required by some libraries; this needs to be confirmed or disproven.
 * We use 128-bit floating point (BGRA, linear, premultiplied) for operations that blend pixels.
 (Linear RGB in 32-bits causes severe truncation).
 * The uncompressed 32-bit image can fit in RAM.
 If it can't, we don't do it.
 This is for web, and if a server can't allocate enough space for an bitmap, neither can a mobile phone.
 Also; at least 1 matrix transposition is required for downsampling an image, and this essentially requires it all to be in memory.
 No paging to disk, ever!
 * We support jpeg, gif, and png natively.
 All other codecs are plugins.
 We only write sRGB output.